 Dental and Vision

 Covered CA offers dental and vision plans as well.
 There is no premium tax credit on dental or vision coverage.
 The two major carriers for large employers, Delta Dental and VSP, also offer individual plans.
-After comparing costs and benefits, we decided to use COBRA for dental and vision for the next three years.
+After comparing costs and benefits, we decided to use COBRA for dental and vision for the next 18 months.

-By enrolling in COBRA for dental and vision coverage, we also preserve our right to get back onto COBRA for medical coverage at open enrollment for next year.
+By enrolling in COBRA for dental and vision coverage, we also preserve our right to get back on COBRA for medical coverage at open enrollment for next year.
 Active employees who opted out of medical coverage now can add medical at open enrollment for next year.
 So can we as COBRA enrollees.
-If for some reason we see COBRA as a better option we will have a second chance.
+We will have a second chance if for some reason we see COBRA as a better option.

 I see a policy intervention here.
 By extending the COBRA period indefinitely, people who don’t get a premium tax credit on ACA policies will have an out.
 It doesn’t cost the taxpayers anything.
 It doesn’t cost the employers either because former employees pay the full premiums under COBRA.